Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 As the players ascend the hill, Lady Wachter’s crow familiar, Majesto, gives a haughty, defiant caw and joins them from the skies, assuming its true **imp** form before becoming invisible.

-Meanwhile, [[Non-Player Characters#Victor Vallakovich|Victor]] casts the *mage armor* spell on any players who request it.
+Meanwhile, [[Personnages Non-Joueurs#Victor Vallakovich|Victor]] casts the *mage armor* spell on any players who request it.
 He also uses a single fourth-level spell slot to cast *greater invisibility* on himself.

 Victor reminds the players that, according to *Ethereal Entities*, he'll need to remain close to the windmill—within sixty feet—in order use his _counterspell_ to protect the circle from the coven's ability to dispel it.
 He asks the players to protect him accordingly.